r-huijts/canvas-mcp/README.md

   - courseId: string
 - Optional parameters:
   - includeEmail: boolean (default: false)
+  - anonymous: boolean (default: true) - Whether to anonymize student names/emails
 - Returns student names, IDs, and optional email addresses
+- **Privacy**: Student data is anonymized by default (use "with actual names" to override)

 ### list-assignments
 Gets all assignments in a course with submission status